 Parasites carry uncommon and highly infectious diseases.
 When parasites bite, they can inject diseases into the body.

 Parasite infected people should avoid public contact during heavy infestation.
 They should stay at home.
 After a significant reduction, they can go out.
 Yet their clothing and hair should be sprayed first.
 The other daily routines must continue (see below).

 Dry cleaning does not kill the parasite.
 Instead, it causes the spread of parasites to dry cleaning personnel and other customers.
 Do not take infested clothing to the dry cleaners!

 Machine washing new clothing does NOT kill parasites on infested garments.
 Infestation victims have used Borax, Ammonia, Vinegar, and other chemical products.
 None of the chemicals yield a complete removal of the parasite including unhatched eggs.
 After a hot washing/drying, parasites can fly out the machine.
 Therefore, infested clothing must be handled very carefully.
 Just one infested item can cause your entire closet to get infested.
 Heavily infested clothing should be burned.
 Get rid of everything that's infested!

 In some cases, entomologists and doctors diagnosed patients as having delusional parasitosis, That is a rare disorder in which sufferers hold a delusional belief they are infested with parasites (http://delusion.ucdavis.edu/delusional.html).
 Of course, it is easier for professionals to accuse you of being delusional than to admit they don't know something!
-Parasite victims must be able to handle these challenges.
+Parasite victims need to be able to handle these challenges.

 If you're waiting for an official announcement, don't hold your breath!
-The federal government won't acknowledge anything caused by their oversight or political decisions.
+The federal USA government won't acknowledge anything caused by their oversight or political decisions.
 It is up to you to start examining all clothing and textile products.
 Be vigilant wherever you go.